-While the Queen is traditionally seen on television each year on Christmas Day delivering her annual speech to the Commonwealth, it took a young Australian called William Heseltine in 1969 to inspire the most decisive turning point in the relationship between the modern British Royal Family and television as a communication medium.
+While the Queen was traditionally seen on television each year on Christmas Day, delivering her annual speech to the Commonwealth, it took a young Australian called William Heseltine in 1969 to inspire the most decisive turning point in the relationship between the modern British Royal Family and television as a communication medium.

 As Private Secretary to then Australian Prime Minister Robert Menzies, Heseltine had been personally picked by Prince Philip to come to London to work as the Queen’s press secretary.

-The Prince wanted the media-savvy Aussie to shake up Buckingham Palace’s press office, controlled for 20 years by the dinosaur-like Commander Colville, whose frank and open contempt for journalists had earned him the title of the “anti-press” officer.
+The Duke wanted the media-savvy Aussie to shake up the palace’s press office, controlled for 20 years by Commander Colville, whose open contempt for journalists had earned him the title of the “anti-press” officer.

 Immediately struck by the contrast between the Queen’s chilly public image and the wry, often funny persona when she relaxed, Heseltine urged the making of a TV documentary that would show royal life from the inside.

-People saw the Royal Family grilling steak and sausages at Balmoral.
-The teenage Anne lit the fire.
-Prince Philip wielded the spatula with the aplomb of a practised barbecuer, the Queen made the salad, and Prince Charles – who was also shown water-skiing and working on his college history essay – mixed the dressing.
+People saw the Royal Family grilling steak and sausages at Balmoral: The teenage Princess Anne lit the fire, Prince Philip wielded the spatula with the aplomb of a practised barbecuer, the Queen made the salad, and Prince Charles – who was also shown water-skiing and working on his college history essay – mixed the dressing.

 Even more remarkable, people saw the Queen feeding carrots to her horses, watching Lucille Ball on the telly and driving her youngest son, five-year-old Prince Edward, out to the village shop to buy sweets and an ice cream, where she engaged in ordinary conversation that seemed so human and different from her stilted formal speeches.

-Royal Family was hailed as a triumph, but a private door had been opened that at times over the following three decades, the Royal Family would probably dearly have loved to shut and bolt.
+Royal Family was hailed as a triumph, but a private door had been opened that, at times over the following four decades, the Royal Family would probably dearly have loved to shut and bolt.